buildkite/elastic-ci-stack-for-aws/README.md

 ## Buildkite Elastic CI Stack for AWS

-[Buildkite](https://buildkite.com/) and Pipelines is a platform for running fast, secure, and scalable continuous integration pipelines on your own infrastructure.
+[Buildkite](https://buildkite.com/) is a platform for running fast, secure, and scalable continuous integration pipelines on your own infrastructure.

 The Buildkite Elastic CI Stack for AWS gives you a private, autoscaling [Buildkite Agent](https://buildkite.com/docs/agent) cluster.
 Use it to parallelize